 - Various cash disbursement options

-On top of that, with reverse mortgages being non-recourse loans, you will never owe on the loan more than what your home is worth.
+On top of that, with reverse mortgages being non-recourse loans, the borrower will never owe more than their home is worth on the loan.

-Yes, you have the option of refinancing your reverse mortgage loan, changing the existing loan terms, or moving to a different type of mortgage altogether.
+Yes, your client has the option of refinancing their reverse mortgage loan, changing the existing loan terms, or moving to a different type of mortgage altogether.

 The process follows the same steps as a standard refinance and requires reverse mortgage borrowers to meet certain eligibility requirements.

-We will tell you how to refinance your reverse mortgage later, but first, we felt it prudent to share all you need to know for a reverse mortgage refinance.
+We will tell you how your client can refinance their reverse mortgage later, but first, we felt it prudent to share all they need to know for a reverse mortgage refinance.

-What You Need To Know When Refinancing Your Reverse Mortgage
+What Your Client Needs To Know When Refinancing Their Reverse Mortgage

-The first thing you need to know about a reverse mortgage refinance is that you have to meet certain qualifications.
-For starters, you have to be 62 years or older.
-Additionally, you must own the home, and it must be your primary residence, meaning you have to reside there for six months and one day every year.
+The first thing your client needs to know about a reverse mortgage refinance is that they have to meet certain qualifications.
+For starters, they have to be 62 years or older.** Additionally, they must own the home, and it must be their primary residence, meaning they have to reside there for at least six months and one day every year.

-You also must continue to pay homeowners’ insurance and taxes and continue to maintain the property.
-Finally, while reverse mortgage lenders will conduct a financial assessment, you do not generally have to meet a specific income requirement.
+The borrower also must continue to pay homeowners’ insurance and taxes and continue to maintain the property.
+Finally, while reverse mortgage lenders will conduct a financial assessment, they do not generally have to meet a specific income requirement.

-How much money you can borrow when refinancing a reverse mortgage will depend on various factors, including:
+How much money the borrower can borrow when refinancing a reverse mortgage will depend on various factors, including:

 - The financial assessment

-Following the general rule, the older you are, the higher the equity you have in your home, and the less you owe, the more home equity loan proceeds you can get.
-Lenders will use the factors above to calculate the amount of money you will receive.
+Following the general rule, the older the borrower is, the higher the equity they have in their home, and the less they owe, the more home equity loan proceeds they can get.
+Lenders will use the factors above to calculate the amount of money your client will receive.

-Their evaluation determines your ability and willingness to meet the mortgage requirements and your obligations.
+Their evaluation determines the borrower’s ability and willingness to meet the mortgage requirements and their obligations.
 Depending on the results, the lender might need to set aside funds from the reverse mortgage proceeds to pay for things like mortgage insurance and property taxes.

-You can use the loan proceeds you get when you refinance a reverse mortgage in several ways, including:
+Your client can use the loan proceeds they get when they refinance a reverse mortgage in several ways, including:

 - Paying off the existing mortgage